Matthew 5:39: Commentary from the Church Fathers

 Pseudo-Chrysostom: For without this command, the commands of the Law could not stand.
 For if according to the Law we begin all of us to render evil for evil, we shall all become evil, since they that do hurt abound.
 But if according to Christ we resist not evil, though they that are evil be not amended, yet they that are good remain good.

 Jerome: Thus our Lord by doing away all retaliation, cuts off the beginnings of sin.
 So the Law corrects faults, the Gospel removes their occasions.

 Glossa Ordinaria: Or it may be said that the Lord said this, adding somewhat to the righteousness of the old Law.

 Augustine: The things which are done by the Saints in the New Testament profit for examples of understanding those Scriptures which are modelled into the form of precepts.
 Thus we read in Luke; Whoso smiteth thee on the one cheek, turn to him the other also.
 (Luke 6:29.)
 Now there is no example of patience more perfect than that of the Lord; yet He, when He was smitten, said not, ‘Behold the other cheek,’ but, If I have spoken amiss, accuse me wherein it is amiss; but if well, why smitest thou me?
 (John 18:23.) hereby showing us that that turning of the other cheek should be in the heart.

 Augustine: For the Lord was ready not only to be smitten on the other cheek for the salvation of men, but to be crucified with His whole body.
 It may be asked, What does the right cheek expressly signify?
 As the face is that whereby any man is known, to be smitten on the face is according to the Apostle to be contemned and despised.
 But as we cannot say ‘right face,’ and ‘left face,’ and yet we have a name twofold, one before God, and one before the world, it is distributed as it were into the right cheek, and left cheek, that whoever of Christ’s disciples is despised for that he is a Christian, may be ready to be yet more despised for any of this world’s honours that he may have.
-All things wherein we suffer any wrong are divided into two kinds, of which one is what cannot he restored, the other what may be restored.
+All things wherein we suffer any wrong are divided into two kinds, of which one is what cannot be restored, the other what may be restored.
 In that kind which cannot be restored, we are wont to seek the solace of revenge.
 For what does it boot if when smitten you smite again, is the hurt done to your body thereby repaid to you?
 But the mind swollen with rage seeks such assuagements.